CasinosRankCasinosRank

 Support92

-Our rankings are based on an independent methodology that evaluates Ontario AGCO / iGaming Ontario licensing, site safety, Interac and payment options, game variety, and overall user experience.
-We may earn affiliate commissions from links on this page; these commissions do not influence our rankings.
-19+.
+Our rankings are based on an independent methodology that evaluates AGCO / iGaming Ontario licensing, site safety, Interac and payment options, game variety, and overall user experience.
+19+ (18+ AB/MB/QC).
 Play responsibly.

-This page walks through the tools you can switch on yourself — deposit limits, loss limits, reality checks, cooling-off periods, and self-exclusion — how Ontario's new centralized self-exclusion system works, the warning signs that gambling may be becoming a problem, and exactly where to turn for free, confidential help.
-If you take one thing away, make it this: the support is there, it is free, and reaching out early is a sign of strength, not failure.
-ConnexOntario helpline: 1-866-531-2600 (24/7).
+This page walks through the tools you can switch on yourself — deposit limits, loss limits, time reminders, cooling-off periods, and self-exclusion — how Ontario's BetGuard market-wide self-exclusion works, the warning signs that gambling may be becoming a problem, and where to find free, confidential help.
+If you take one thing away, make it this: reaching out early is a sign of strength, not failure.
+ConnexOntario helpline: 1-866-531-2600.

 Why responsible-gambling tools matter